The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 Could you be any more out of it, mom?

-What teenage girls don't want to be attractive, sought after and popular after all.
+What teenage girls don't want to be attractive, sought after and popular, after all.

-And what mom doesn't want to help that cause Well, far be it for me to insert myself here, I not only am not a mother, I never will be.
+I not only am not a mother, I never will be.

-So what to do here is some might say what do you know, Rush, when they would be absolutely right.
+So what to do here is some might say, what do you know, Rush, when they would be absolutely right.

-But if you're going to spend all of this time preparing your daughter to look hot, be attractive, sexy, all this sort of starting at age twelve and thirteen.
+But if you're going to spend all of this time preparing your daughter to look hot, be attractive, sexy, all this sort of starting at age 12 and 13, maybe might want to encourage their education about other things too.

 Who do you think you are?

-Well, I mean, if you're gonna spend all this time teaching twelve and thirteen year olds how to dress seductively.
+Well, I mean, if you're going to spend all this time teaching 12 and 13 year olds how to dress seductively, see that look at if you compare and contrast this,

-If you compare and contrast this, and I did it at the beginning of the show, if you can tear compare contrast this story with the uh Chinese mother who wrote about Chinese moms, tiger moms, and how all they do is push them, push them, push them to be educationally the best, and so forth, none of this kind of stuff.
+and I did at the beginning of the show, if you can compare, contrast this story with the Chinese mother who wrote about Chinese moms, tiger moms, and how all they do is push them, push them, push them to be educationally the best and so forth.

-There's got to be a happy medium here.
+None of this kind of stuff, there's got to be a happy medium here.

 Aha.

-Might that be a to some degree relevant factor.
+Might that be a, to some degree, relevant factor.

 Living vicariously through the daughter.